rittikbasu/s33d/README.md

 # s33d

-a fully offline, paranoid friendly cli tool that generates **bip-39 compatible** seed phrases using strong entropy and secure randomness.
+a fully offline, paranoid-friendly cli tool that generates **bip-39 compatible** seed phrases using strong entropy and secure randomness.
 just you, your machine, and your seed.

 ## why